nextdesign-co-jp/DDBuilder/README.md

 2. DDBuilder is a Java project.
 3. DDBuilderTemplate is a JavaEE project.
 4. After modifying the DDBuilderTemplate, it is necessary to reflect the template in the DDBuilder side.
 Please refer to the contents of "CopyTemplateIntoDDBuilder.bat" of DDBuilder for the method to reflect.
+5. How to start DDBuilder
+Start jp.co.nextdesign.ddb.ui.main.BdMainWindow
+6. How to start DDBuilderTemplate
+Start template on Server.
+Example: template -> right click -> debug -> debug on server
+7. How to create an executable JAR for DDBuilder
+DDBuilder -> right click -> export -> executable Jar file
+- Activation configuration: BdMainWindow
+- Export destination: ...\ddbuilder\jp-co-nextdesign-ddbuilder\lib
+- Select [Copy required library to subfolder next to generated JAR]
-5. Reference sites
+8. Reference sites
 http://www.nextdesign.co.jp/ddd/en_index.html
 http://www.nextdesign.co.jp/ddd/index.html (Japanese)